Global Design Database

-The Global Design Database is a comprehensive online database developed and maintained by the World Intellectual Property Organization.
-It serves as a global resource for industrial designs, providing users access to a vast collection of international design records promoting transparency, efficiency, and accessibility in the design system.
-The database offers valuable tools and search functionalities to assist designers, researchers, intellectual property professionals, and policy-makers in exploring industrial designs worldwide, tracking design registrations, finding potential conflicts, giving access to design data for analysis, policy development, and academic research.
+The Global Design Database is a free online database developed and maintained by the World Intellectual Property Organization.
+It serves as a search service for industrial designs registrations to assist designers, researchers, intellectual property professionals, and policy-makers in exploring industrial designs worldwide, tracking design registrations, finding potential conflicts, giving access to design data for analysis, policy development, and academic research.

 History

 The Global Design Database was officially launched in 2015.
 It was designed to provide a centralized platform for searching and retrieving design records from various national and international databases.
+At launch, it provided access to international registrations under the Hague System together with the Canadian national industrial design collection.
+The initial coverage included 185 000 records.

-In the following years the database continued to evolve and expand its functionalities to meet the growing demands of design users.
+In the following years the database continued to evolve and expand its functionalities.
+Additional national and regional collections have subsequently been incorporated into the database.

 As of December 2023, it contains over 15.5 million records.

-Features and Functionality

-The Global Design Database offers a range of features and tools to assist users in searching and exploring design information.
-Some key features include:
+Content

+The database provides access to international industrial design registrations administered through the Hague System for the International Registration of Industrial Designs, together with industrial design records contributed by participating national and regional intellectual property offices.
+Depending on the source collection, records may include bibliographic information, images of registered designs, holder details, Locarno Classification data, priority information and legal status.

+Search